Abott1222/lessons/linked-list.md

 ### Exercise

 Turn to a neighbor and, in your own words, explain what a linked list is.
-Then, draw a diagram of a linked list that contains the following data.
+Then, draw a diagram of a linked list that contains the following ordered data.

 ```text
 Joe, Craig, Eli, Halston, Joe, DJ